denog/denog.github.io/de/meetings/denog14/participation.md

 ## Contacts during the event

 If, during any time at the event - either virtual or in person, you feel unwell, unsafe, threatened, etc. please do not hesitate to approach anyone of board members or contact us via [vorstand@denog.de](mailto:vorstand@denog.de).

+For general enquiries around the event or if you need regular support please contact the DENOG Event Team via [event@denog.de](mailto:event@denog.de)